Board of Directors

 Scott Galvin | Board Member

-Scott Galvin is the longest-serving Councilman in North Miami’s history.
-First elected in 1999, May 2019 began his sixth consecutive term as District 1 Councilman.
-A graduate of North Miami Senior High School and Florida International University, he also serves on the board of directors for the AIDS Healthcare Foundation, a global non-profit organization with a budget of $1.7 billion, providing cutting-edge medicine and advocacy to more than 1 million people in 44 countries.
+Scott Galvin is the longest-serving Councilman in North Miami's history.
+He served from 1999-2024.
+A graduate of North Miami Senior High School and Florida International University, he also serves on the board of directors for the AIDS Healthcare Foundation.

 As the City of North Miami's first openly gay elected official, Galvin is also the longest-serving LGBTQ legislator in the state of Florida.